quicwg/ops-drafts/draft-ietf-quic-applicability.md

 currently open and currently used streams to the application to make the mapping of data to streams dependent on this information.

-Further, streams have a maximum number of bytes that can be sent on one stream.
-This number is high enough (2^64) that this will usually not be reached with current applications.
-Applications that send chunks of data over a very long period of time (such as days, months, or years), should rather utilize the 0-RTT session resumption ability provided by QUIC, than trying to maintain one connection open.
+Streams can carry a maximum of 2^62-1 bytes in each direction due to offset encoding limitations.
+In the presently unlikely event that this limit is reached by an application, the stream can simply be closed and replaced with a new one.

 ## Stream versus Flow Multiplexing